Filip417/CS50WP/final project/README.md

 # Car Guess Game

-This is a simple web-based guessing game where players have to identify the make and model of a car within five attempts.
+This is a web-based guessing game where players identify the make and model of a car within five attempts.
 The game is built using Django for the backend, and HTML, CSS, and JavaScript for the frontend.

 ## Distinctiveness and Complexity

-The project satisfies distinctiveness and complexity requirements by offering a unique and engaging gameplay experience through a variety of game modes.
-It was inspired by games like loldle and geoguesser, with stats stored in cookies without the need to create an account to play and observe statistics.
-The integration of backend technologies like Django with frontend technologies like HTML, CSS, and JavaScript adds complexity to the project, making it a comprehensive web application.
+### **Uniqueness**
+The Car Guess Game offers a unique and engaging gameplay experience that combines elements from games like Loldle and Geoguessr.
+Unlike traditional quiz games, our game provides hints through directional arrows after incorrect guesses, adding a layer of strategy and learning.

+### **Integration of Technologies**
+The project integrates Django on the backend with HTML, CSS, and JavaScript on the frontend.
+This combination ensures a smooth interaction between the server-side logic and client-side interactivity.
+The use of Django models to manage game data and player statistics adds complexity and depth to the project.

+### **User Experience**
+Mobile responsiveness is a key feature of our application.
+We used responsive design techniques and tested the application across various devices to ensure an optimal user experience on both desktop and mobile platforms.

+### **Data Storage**
+Player statistics are stored in cookies, allowing users to play and track their progress without needing to create an account.
+This choice simplifies the user experience while still providing meaningful feedback and engagement.

-## File description
+## File Descriptions

-js.js: JavaScript file containing client-side logic for the game. storage.js: JavaScript file handling data storage and retrieval. index.html: HTML file for the game's main page. layout.html: HTML file defining the layout structure for the game. views.py: Django views file containing server-side logic. models.py: Django models file defining database structure. admin.py: Django admin file for registering models. urls.py: Django URLs file defining URL routing. styles.css: CSS file containing styles for the game. light.css: CSS file containing styles for light mode. dark.css: CSS file containing styles for dark mode.
+- **`js.js`**: Handles client-side game logic, including form submissions and updating the DOM based on user input.
+- **`storage.js`**: Manages local storage for saving and retrieving player statistics and game settings.
+- **`index.html`**: The main game page where players view car images and input their guesses.
+- **`layout.html`**: Base HTML template that includes common structure and elements used across different pages.
+- **`views.py`**: Django views that process requests and return responses, implementing game logic and rendering templates.
+- **`models.py`**: Defines Django models for storing game data, such as car information and player statistics.
+- **`admin.py`**: Registers models with the Django admin site for easy data management.
+- **`urls.py`**: Maps URL patterns to views, defining the routes for the application.
+- **`styles.css`**: Main stylesheet providing layout, colors, and fonts for the game.
+- **`light.css`**: Additional styles for light mode.
+- **`dark.css`**: Additional styles for dark mode.

-## How to run your application
+## How to Run Your Application

-To run this app in Django using Python's `manage.py`:
+To run this application locally:

-1. Clone the repository to your local machine.
+1. **Clone the repository**: `git clone <repository-url>`
-2. Navigate to the project directory in your terminal.
+2. **Navigate to the project directory**: `cd car-guess-game`
-3. Run the following command: python manage.py runserver
+3. **Install dependencies**: `pip install -r requirements.txt`
+4. **Run database migrations**: `python manage.py migrate`
+5. **Start the development server**: `python manage.py runserver`
+6. **Access the application**: Open a web browser and go to `http://127.0.0.1:8000/`

 ## How to Play

 1. **Start the Game**: Visit the game website to start playing.
 2. **Guess the Car**: You will be presented with an image of a car.
-Your goal is to guess the exact make and model of the car.
+Your goal is to guess the exact make and model.
 3. **Make Your Guess**: Input your guess into the provided text input field.
 4. **Submit Your Guess**: Click the "Submit" button to submit your guess.
 5. **Receive Feedback**: After each guess, you will receive feedback indicating whether your guess was correct or not.
-If your guess was incorrect, you will receive hints as arrows to help you guess the correct answer.
+Incorrect guesses will receive directional hints.

-6. **Keep Guessing**: You have up to five attempts to guess the correct make and model of the car.
-Use the feedback provided after each guess to refine your next guess.
+6. **Keep Guessing**: You have up to five attempts to guess correctly.
+Use the feedback to refine your guesses.

-7. **Change Mode**: You can change the mode of the game by clicking on the mode name.
-This alters selection of available cars in the car game based on the name.
+7. **Change Mode**: Click on the mode name to change game modes, affecting the selection of available cars.

-8. **Win the Game**: If you guess the correct make and model of the car within five attempts, you win the game!
+8. **Win the Game**: If you guess correctly within five attempts, you win!

 ## Modes

-Choose from a variety of game modes to tailor your gameplay experience:
+Choose from a variety of game modes:

 - All Cars
 - German Cars
 - British Cars
 - Cars with 500+ Horsepower
-- Cars with 500- Horsepower
+- Cars with less than 500 Horsepower
-- Cars for Less than $100,000 USD
+- Cars costing less than $100,000
-- Cars for More than $100,000 USD
+- Cars costing more than $100,000
-- Cars that Have 0-62mph in Less than 3 Seconds
+- Cars with 0-62mph in less than 3 seconds
-- Cars that Have Engine Size of 5 Litres and More
+- Cars with engine sizes of 5 liters or more

 ## Data Source

-The data used in this game consists of 88 sports cars based on the Kaggle dataset by Kiattisak Rattanaporn, available at [Sports Car Prices Dataset](https://www.kaggle.com/datasets/rkiattisak/sports-car-prices-dataset).
+The car data consists of 88 sports cars from the Kaggle dataset by Kiattisak Rattanaporn, available at [Sports Car Prices Dataset](https://www.kaggle.com/kiattisak/sports-car-prices).

 ## Photo Credits

-The car photos used in this game are sourced from [Wallpaper Cave](https://wallpapercave.com/) and other publicly available sources online.
+Car photos are sourced from Wallpaper Cave and other publicly available sources.

 ## Disclaimer

-This project has no commercial gain and is purely for learning purposes.
+This project is for learning purposes and has no commercial intent.

 ## Ranking and Statistics

-- **Top 10 Players**: View the rankings of the top 10 players along with their statistics.
+View the rankings of the top 10 players along with their statistics:

-  - Games Played
+- **Games Played**
-  - Win Ratio Percentage
+- **Win Ratio Percentage**
-  - Favorite Mode
+- **Favorite Mode**
-  - Wins with 1 Guess
+- **Wins with 1 Guess**
-  - Average Guesses per Game
+- **Average Guesses per Game**

-- **Your Statistics**: See how your statistics compare to the top players.
+Compare your statistics to the top players.
-  - Games Played
-  - Win Ratio Percentage
-  - Favorite Mode
-  - Wins with 1 Guess
-  - Average Guesses per Game

 ## Feedback and Support

-If you encounter any bugs, have suggestions for improvement, or would like to request new features or modes, please send an email to [sawinskif@gmail.com](mailto:sawinskif@gmail.com).
+If you encounter any bugs, have suggestions, or want to request new features, please email sawinskif@gmail.com.

 Thank you for playing!
 Enjoy guessing the cars!